RocketCommunicationsInc/astro/packages/astro-uxds/_content/ttc-service-ux-design/ttc-monitor.md

 :::two-col
 ![TT&C Monitor Alerts Details](/img/service-specific-ux-design/ttc-monitor-alerts-details.png)

-1. **Active Alert Hero Number** - Shows number of active alerts at a glance.
+1. **Active Alert Hero Number** - shows number of active alerts at a glance.
 2. **Filter Select menus** - filters alert list by severity and category.
 3. **Expandable List Items** - expands to show alert details and call-to-action (if applicable).
 4. **Investigate** - launches an instance of the TT&C Investigate App.